khalyomede/browser-worker/README.md

 ## About

-BrowserWorker is a library that help you to build services workers without the hassle of taming the hardness of this technology.
-You only focus on how your service worker should behave against your requests, and let the library scaffold everything for you.
+BrowserWorker is a library that helps you to build services workers without the hassle of taming the hardness of this technology.
+You only focus on how your service worker should handle your requests, and let the library scaffold everything for you.

 Services Workers is a mecanism between your client browser and your server, to help you finely manage how requests should be fetch.
 It can help you set up offline modes, and is a criteria to pass [LightHouse](https://developers.google.com/web/tools/lighthouse/) tests for the [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) section.
 Learn more on these articles: